awsdocs/amazon-efs-user-guide/doc_source/API_DescribeFileSystems.md

 \(Optional\) Opaque pagination token returned from a previous `DescribeFileSystems` operation \(String\)\.
 If present, specifies to continue the list from where the returning call had left off\.

  ** [MaxItems](#API_DescribeFileSystems_RequestSyntax) **   <a name="efs-DescribeFileSystems-request-MaxItems"></a>
 \(Optional\) Specifies the maximum number of file systems to return in the response \(integer\)\.
-Currently, this number is automatically set to 10, and other values are ignored\.
-The response is paginated at 10 per page if you have more than 10 file systems\.
+This number is automatically set to 100\.
+The response is paginated at 100 per page if you have more than 100 file systems\.
 Valid Range: Minimum value of 1\.

 ## Request Body<a name="API_DescribeFileSystems_RequestBody"></a>